 In 1326 Hugh Despenser was treated in the way he had previously treated a friend of Roger Mortimer.
 He was dragged by four horses to his place of execution, briefly hung, eviscerated (removal of genitals and entrails, while still alive – and finally of the heart), beheaded, and quartered.
 His head was sent to London and the remaining parts of his butchered body were displayed for four years in Newcastle, York, Dover, and Bristol.
 (See Castle Rising’s She-Wolf Revisited.)

 In the Mongol empire ordinary people were beheaded with a sword, but distinguished officers or leaders had their backs broken so that they died without their blood being spilled.
-Captured royalty tended to be rolled in carpets and trampled and suffocated under banquets or by horses.
+Captured royalty tended to be rolled in carpets and trampled by horses and suffocated under blankets.

 On 19th March 1330 the Earl of Kent was led out to be executed by beheading for the crime of trying to rescue his imprisoned brother, Edward II.
 But the people didn’t agree with the verdict or the punishment and the executioner refused to do the deed.
 While the earl waited they unsuccessfully tried to find a Sergeant-at-Arms willing to fulfill the role.
 After several hours they promised pardon to a latrine cleaner who was facing execution himself if he would use the axe.
 The cleaner agreed and the deed was done.
 When the severed earl’s head was raised the crowd was silent.